Meet our Board!

 Nisa Frank is the Lower School Division Head at the Hamlin School, a K-8 girls school in San Francisco.
 In her current role, she is responsible for the growth, safety, and support of various constituencies, as well as programmatic growth in all-academic and social emotional curriculum.
 Over the past 15 years, she has spent most of her career in education in New York City where she has been an educator, director of admission, assistant head of preschool and lower school, faculty board member at the Town School in NYC, an active member of various committees dedicated to equity, and remains truly passionate about her role in ensuring that excellence in education is accessible to all.
 Nisa is is a Bay Area native and was born and raised in Berkeley, CA and currently resides in Oakland.
 She holds a BS in Child and Adolescent Development from San Francisco State University, a MS Ed in Early Childhood Education from Bank Street College of Education, and an MS Ed in Private School Leadership from Columbia University, Teachers College.

-Kay Hong most recently served as a Managing Director with Alvarez & Marsal, a global advisory firm, where she was a member of the Executive Committee of its turnaround and restructuring division.
+Kay Hong is the Chief Executive Officer of Torrid LLC, a plus-sized fashion apparel retailer.
+In this role she is responsible for leading both the Torrid and Lovesick brands, which are focused on stylish, great-fitting clothes for curvy women.
+Prior to Torrid, Kay most recently served as a Managing Director with Alvarez & Marsal, a global advisory firm, where she was a member of the Executive Committee of its turnaround and restructuring division.
 At Alvarez & Marsal, Kay specialized in providing C-level interim management for retail companies in distress, as well as leading performance improvement initiatives for financially healthy companies.
 She is a member of the board of directors of Belk, Inc. and holds a BS in Biological Sciences from Stanford University and an MBA from Harvard Business School.
+She lives in the Los Angeles area.

 Leslie Parker Hume, Historian